Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Summary and Discussion

 One of our goals behind introducing the gravitational mass $m_g$ was in the hope of being one day able to detect any possible difference between the two masses.
 Our main goal, however, remains to use $m_g$ as a tool to probe the role the different concepts of mass play when coupling quantum objects to gravity.
 Actually, the correctness of general relativity is, in our opinion, sufficient to take the equivalence between the two masses to be an unequivocal fact about Nature.
 This equivalence can even be classified in the same category as the constancy of the speed of light.
-However, while the constancy of the speed of light can be deduced from the fundamental principle that the laws of Nature should not depend on the reference frame, the equivalence of the two masses is hitherto taken as a mere empirical fact from which Einstein's equivalence principle is built.
-The status of this identity between the two concepts of mass is therefore reminiscent of the status of the constancy of the speed of light towards the end of the 19th century.
-Taking the trouble to distinguish between the two concepts of mass at the quantum level can certainly take us one step further towards a better understanding of their equivalence at the fundamental level.
+While the constancy of the speed of light can be deduced from the fundamental principle that the laws of Nature should be the same in all inertial reference frames, the equivalence of the two masses can be viewed as a consequence of the fact that gravity is equivalent to geometry.
+The latter equivalence is, of course, itself a consequence of extending the invariance of the laws of Nature to arbitrary reference frames.
+The status of the identity between the two concepts of mass is therefore reminiscent of the status of the constancy of the speed of light towards the end of the 19th century.
+The geometrization of gravity is to the equivalence of the two masses what the invariance of the laws of Nature is to the constancy of the speed of light.
+Thereby, taking the trouble to formally distinguish between the two concepts of mass at the quantum level can certainly take us one step further towards a better understanding of the equivalence of the two masses ({\it i.e.} of the emergence of geometry) at the quantum level.

 By studying the free fall of a particle in a reference frame which is itself free-falling, our work showed that assuming the two masses are equivalent leads to the neat result that the effect of tidal forces induces a simple harmonic motion on the particle in which the latter acquires a mass-independent and quantized energy.
 In addition, the acquired energy is time-dependent.
 Furthermore, we found that when a wavepacket is considered, the relative change in the width of the latter is also mass-independent.
 We argued that these effects are to be seen as the analogs of the universality of free fall in classical mechanics.
 Nevertheless, any experimental deviation could be taken to be a possible sign for the violation of the assumption that the two concepts of mass should be identified.
 In fact, our primary motivation in this work is based on the belief that not finding a departure from the equivalence principle at the classical level begs for a deeper investigation of why no possible departure from it could be found so far at the quantum level as well.